PaulEibensteiner/algolab-2022-solved/weekly-problems/06-suez/problem.md

 Needless to say, being the perfectionist that he is, Fix does not want any of the posters (either old or new) to overlap.
 Nor does he want to hang up any of the posters sideways or at an angle.
 It should also go without saying that the trophies from his past-that is, the posters that are already on the wall-are to remain untouched.

 By decree AW-80d, all posters provided by Scotland Yard have the exact same format; they are $h$ inches high and $w$ inches wide.
 This holds for both the old posters and the new.
 However, Fix believes that maximizing the sum of perimeters of all new posters will also maximize his chance of recognizing one of the faces.
 He is thus willing to infringe AW-80d by using his newly purchased magnifying machine to generate scaled copies of the new posters.
 Note that since this is a magnifying machine, it can only be used to make the posters larger.
-That is, Fix can transform the size of any poster from $h$-by- $w$ to $(a h)$-by-( $a w)$, where $a \geqslant 1$ is a scaling factor that can be chosen individually for each poster.
+That is, Fix can transform the size of any poster from $h$-by-$w$ to $(a h)$-by-$(a w )$, where $a \geqslant 1$ is a scaling factor that can be chosen individually for each poster.

 For the sake of maximal stability, Fix wants each nail to go through the center of the corresponding poster.
 In other words, if a nail has coordinates $(x, y)$ then the corresponding (scaled) poster covers the area